 The NCTJ assessment team reviews any suspicious activity flagged by Proctorio or Zoom recordings.
-Suspected malpractice is escalated to the head of awarding for further review to determine if an investigation is needed.
+Suspected malpractice is escalated to the assessment manager for further review to determine if an investigation is needed.

-If an investigation is required, the head of awarding will conduct in line with the requirements detailed in this policy.

-Learners will be offered the opportunity to view any evidence held in Cirrus/Proctorio/Zoom and to discuss this evidence with the NCTJ, even in cases where a learner interview is not required, in the interests of transparency and fairness.
-Proctorio footage will not be shared to protect assessment security and NCTJ copyright.
+If it is determined that there are reasonable grounds and an investigation is required, the assessment manager will conduct an investigation in line with the requirements detailed in this policy.
+In such cases, as part of the investigation learners will be offered the opportunity to view any evidence held in Cirrus/Proctorio/Zoom and to discuss this evidence with the NCTJ, even in cases where a learner interview is not required, in the interests of transparency and fairness.
+The NCTJ will not provide a copy of the Proctorio footage of the exam under any circumstances to ensure security of the assessment and the NCTJ copyright.

 Learners found to have breached remote exam procedures will be immediately disqualified from the assessment, even without suspected malpractice.
-Appeals against disqualification can be made under Section B of the NCTJ's appeals policy.
+If the relevant party(ies) wishes to appeal against the NCTJ's decision to disqualify in the event of a procedure breach, they should refer to 'Appeals for disqualification in remote exams' in section B of the NCTJ's appeals policy.